-Determiners of python learning duration
+Factors of python learning duration

 It’s no secret that people’s speed of learning differs from an individual to another, generally.
 Our speed of comprehension of new knowledge isn’t at the same level.
 Moreover, the learning field of focus plays a part in the learning speed, as some people learn fast in some fields but are slow in others.
-This is a very pivotal determinant of the time taken to learn Python.
-There are fast learners and there are those on the average.
-Also, there are people who can be classified as slow learners.
-The time taken to master Python by each of these learner categories will definitely differ, one from the other.
-If the average learner spends 2-3 hours every day consistently, he/she should be able to write a basic Python program in about three months.
-The slow learner is expected to take longer time while the fast learner is expected to complete this task earlier.
-Which category of learner do you think you belong to?
-The answer you give to this takes you closer to answering the main question
+This is a very pivotal determinant of the time taken to learn Python as trying to compare yourself to a fast learner if you are not can cause additional frustration and only inhibit your learning further.

-- Commitment to learning.
+Commitment to learning.

 Programming demands time, attention, and consistency.
 All these are offshoots of commitment.
 The quantity of time and quality of attention given to learning Python also dictates, to a large extent, how long it will take to master the act.
 This fact isn’t only true of Python but also of other programming languages.
 Something about programming is, a few days break from the learning process, many times, can result in the need for an almost complete refresher of previous knowledge to get back into shape.
 The art of coding slips so easily from human memory; therefore, consistent practice is key.

-- Lack of availability of programming background
+Level of programming background

-- Available learning materials
+Available learning materials

 There is no doubt that learning from a mentor and learning on one’s own is also a great determining factor of the learning duration.
 Things do get tight in the programming world.
 Difficulties can be solved with time, though, but someone under the guidance of a mentor is sure to have a faster way around debugging and cracking hard parts than someone who’s learning without a mentor.

 So, we go back to answering the big question, how long can it take to learn Python?
-Well, with all discussed so far, it solely depends on the learner.
-The determiners identified above are all still determined by the aspiring Python developer.
-However, here is an idea that can help each individual reading this to arrive at a close answer.
+Well, with all discussed so far, it solely depends on the learner and their goals.
+The determiners identified above are all still dependent by the aspiring Python developer and how much they push themselves to achieve their programming goals faster through focus, prioritization, and practice.